sanrio00/portfolio-projects/Completed/ETL Pipeline for Gaming Mice Analysis/README.md

 ## Methodology
 To gather the information of our competitor gaming mice, we decided to construct an ETL pipeline consisting of the following:
-- **Extract:** We scrape the product names and their respective features from Newegg.com (the e-commerce platform), and then appended the features(e.g. name, price, rating) onto a list before storing it on a Pandas DataFrame.
+- **Extract:** Each product’s features were extracted by parsing HTML using BeautifulSoup.
+For example, the rating and brand were located using classes, ensuring we gathered the correct attributes for each product.
 - **Transform:** 3 key steps were performed as part of data cleaning and to ensure that the DataFrame is ready for use:
     1. Replacing null values & renaming brands
     2. Checking for duplicates